astrodataformat/usecases/README.md

 you feel are edge cases or irrelevant for most astronomers.

 2. No discussion of implementation or design of a new astronomical data format is allowed.
-Its OK to utilize existing or imagined data formats to help illustrate use cases.
+It's OK to utilize existing or imagined data formats to help illustrate use cases.